 "Term.
 The directors shall initially be divided into three classes, designated Class I, Class II, and Class III.
 Class I shall consist of two independent directors, Class II Shall consist of two directors that were appointed as directors to Actinium by the holders of the former Series E preferred stock holders of Actinium, and Class III shall consist of the chief executive officer.
 Each such director shall serve for a term ending on the date of the third annual meeting of shareholders following the annual meeting at which the director was elected.
 Notwithstanding the foregoing, each director shall serve until his successor is duly elected and qualified, or until his retirement, death, resignation or removal.
-In order to implement a staggered Board of directors, Class I shall serve a six (6) month term from the date of incorporation; Class II shall serve a eighteen (18) month term from the date of incorporation; and Class III shall serve a thirty (30) month term from the date of incorporation.
+In order to implement a staggered Board of directors, Class I shall serve a six (6) month term from the date of incorporation; Class II shall serve a thirty (30) month term from the date of incorporation.
 Directors elected at each annual meeting commencing in 2013 shall be elected for a 3 year term as specified above."